New timescale for submission of minehead planning application

 Core Policy E, Minerals of the Authority's Core Strategy and Development Policies DPD (November 2008) confirms that proposals for minerals developments (apart from stone quarrying for local building needs) will be considered against the Major Development Test.

 The Authority will make an objective and rigorous assessment of the proposals and will carefully assess the potential economic benefits as well as the environmental impacts of the development.
 York Potash will submit an Environmental Statement as part of the Environmental Impact Assessment (EIA) process which considers the potential environmental impact of a major development proposal.
+This will include the impact on areas of the North York Moors protected under international legislation through the Habitats Directive.

 Email for further information.